Nap0814/Fantasy-Football-Analysis_Website/README.md

 | Accuracy ±10 ranks     | 58.77%         | 60.23%      |   Higher      |
 | Accuracy ±15 ranks     | 78.25%         | 82.31%      |   Higher      |

 The final model demonstrated consistent improvements across all key metrics.
-While the raw accuracy score remains low due to the challenging nature of rank prediction, the model substantially improved on meaningful ordinal metrics like accuracy within ±10 and ±15 ranks.
-Notably, accuracy within ±10 ranks increased across most positions, with significant jumps for **QB** and **FB**, where contextual features like per-game efficiency and role-adjusted ranking were particularly impactful.
+While the raw accuracy score remains low due to the challenging nature of rank prediction, the model substantially improved on meaningful ordinal metrics like accuracy within 10 and 15 ranks.
+Notably, accuracy within 10 ranks increased across most positions, with significant jumps for **QB**, where contextual features like per-game efficiency and role-adjusted ranking were particularly impactful.